buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 ``branchType``
-    either 'dirname' (default) or 'inrepo' depending on whether the branch name should be appended to the ``baseURL`` or the branch is a mercurial named branch and can be found within the ``repourl``.
+    either 'dirname' (default) or 'inrepo' depending on whether the branch name should be appended to the ``baseURL`` or the branch is a Mercurial named branch and can be found within the ``repourl``.

 ``clobberOnBranchChange``